CQCL/ethz-hackathon22/hadamard_test.md

-# QEC Hackathon: Estimating phases with Hadamard Test and Cat States
+# Estimating phases with Hadamard Test and Cat States
 ### ETH Zürich, 8th April - 10th April

 As a consequence of the Born rule, quantum measurements typically only